wsriley/MayDewThink/README.md

-# An Idea a Day to Make you Think
+# An Idea a Day to Make You Think